Anne de Paula Stuns In Sexy Red Bikini In New Instagram Pic

 “Don’t go to Orlando and distract my boy with all this @joelembiid,” joked another fan.

-And in Anne’s second-newest post from a week ago, she showed off her incredible physique in swimwear.
+In a post from a last week, Anne showed off her incredible physique in swimwear.
 That time, she opted for a leopard-print thong-cut one-piece and posed on a scenic dock in front of a bright light blue ocean.
-There were three photos in the series, and in the first one, she lied on her side on the wooden boards and extended her legs to the side.
+There were three photos in the series, and in the first pic, she was lying on her side on the wooden deck and extended her legs to the side.
 She played with her hair with her right hand.